provydon/reliable-proxy/README.md

 ## 🤔 Why Reliable Proxy?

-I created this tool while working remotely from Nigeria for a US company, where I faced challenges accessing US-restricted APIs needed for my work.
+I created this tool while working remotely from My country for a US company, where I faced challenges accessing US-restricted APIs needed for my work.
 Many popular paid proxies suffer from reliability issues because their IPs get blocked by target services.

 ### ✨ Reliable Proxy solves this by allowing you to: